exr98/HCA-uncovers-metastable-phenotypes-in-hEC-monolayers/README.md

 This repository contains the scripts used in the paper ["High Content Analysis uncovers metastable phenotypes in human endothelial cell monolayers and key features across distinct populations"](incl. link to paper):

-- **"ECPT"** (Endothelial Cell Profiling Tool) contains the cell profiler pipeline used to carry out endothelial cell characterisation
+- **"CP Pipeline"** (Endothelial Cell Profiling Tool) contains the cell profiler pipeline used to carry out endothelial cell characterisation

 - **"Shiny App V1.2"** contains the raw data .csv file and R scripts to reproduce the Shiny Application for interactive data selection used to subset the data after tSNE clustering